IBM/event-automation/_tutorials/ea-guided-tutorial-2.md

     Create an event source node by dragging one onto the canvas.
 You can find this in the **Events** section of the left panel.

-1. Choose the `ORDERS.NEW` topic that you used in the [Identify orders from a specific region](./tutorial-1) tutorial.
+1. Choose the `ORDERS` topic that you used in the [Identify orders from a specific region](./tutorial-1) tutorial.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-3.png "adding an event source node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-3.png "adding an event source node")